HacksterT/Cortivus.github.io/bot_progress.md

 ### Frontend

-- The chatbot UI is implemented as a floating button that expands into a chat window
+- The chatbot UI is implemented as a floating button that expands into a chat window.
-- All styling is contained within the UI module to avoid conflicts with existing CSS
+- All styling is contained within the UI module to avoid conflicts with existing CSS.
-- Demo mode allows testing without backend connectivity
+- Demo mode allows testing without backend connectivity.

 ### Backend

-- Azure Function uses Python with FastAPI structure
+- Azure Function uses Python with FastAPI structure.
-- MiniMax M1 API integration with secure key handling
+- MiniMax M1 API integration with secure key handling.
-- RAG system integration with caching for performance
+- RAG system integration with caching for performance.

 ### Security

-- API keys stored in Azure Key Vault
+- API keys stored in Azure Key Vault.
-- CORS configured to allow only GitHub Pages domain
+- CORS configured to allow only GitHub Pages domain.
-- Input validation on both client and server
+- Input validation on both client and server.

 ### Performance

-- Local storage for conversation history
+- Local storage for conversation history.
-- Caching for common queries
+- Caching for common queries.
-- Optimized token usage for cost management
+- Optimized token usage for cost management.

 ---

 ### Last Updated

-June 28, 2025
+June 29, 2025